First of all, put your hands together for these “girly swots”:

 It was just as amazing to put my hand on the ripples of a fossilized beach in Scotland or in the Belgian Ardennes and make a data connection across a humanly unimaginably large temporal distance.

-By the way, the turquoise colors on the left in the images below, that’s the Gulf of Mexico, with a long line of barrier islands.
+By the way, the turquoise colours on the left in the images below, that’s the Gulf of Mexico, with a long line of barrier islands.